Luxxy-GF/pterodactyl-fivem/README.md

 # pterodactyl-fivem

+## feature plans
+I do plan on supporting [pelican](https://pelican.dev) and [pterodactyl](https://pterodactyl.io) at the same time when pelican first stable release comes out there will be two eggs to support this :)

 ## About
-This is a script to install FiveM on a Debian 13 server.
+This is a script to install FiveM on a Debian 12 server.
 It will install the latest version of FiveM and automatically keep it updated.
 It will also install the latest version of FXServer.

 ## Installation
-1. Download the egg from the [Releases](https://github.com/Luxxy-GF/pterodactyl-fivem/releases/tag/2.0.0)
+1. Download the egg from the [Releases](https://github.com/Luxxy-GF/pterodactyl-fivem/releases/latest)
 2. Upload the egg to your panel
 3. Create a new server and select the FiveM egg
 4. Start the server and wait for it to install